- About About

 Growers and Processors

 DOH will issue 25 combined grower and processor permits.
 They are required to use seed-to-sale tracking, thorough record keeping and retention, surveillance systems, and additional security measures.
+As of April 2018, 12 Growers/Processors have been approved.
+To become a valid grower/processor an applicant must:

 The board may issue permits to no more than 50 dispensaries, which can each have three locations, allowing for up to 150 total dispensaries.
+As of April 2018, there are 18 open dispensaries, and the state is currently in Phase II of accepting applications.

 A registered patient or caregiver is protected from arrest, prosecution, and discrimination in child custody cases.
 Employers do not have to accommodate employees’ on-site use.
 Legal protections do not take effect until the patient has been issued a medical cannabis registration card.
 The legislation does not include a timeline for issuance of registration cards.